 Research is Key:

 It’s worth considering this before you leave: would you prefer a planned trip or to go with the flow?
 Whichever is more you, keep in mind that when Interailing you might only be staying in a city for a night or two!
+So it may be worth it to book your hotels such as these Geneva Hotels in advance to ensure you keep to your time schedule.
 To make the most of this, I recommend picking out three to four things you want to do in a day.
 Some of my recommendations include the Museum Quarter in Vienna, The Foodhallen in Amsterdam, An Art Deco Swimming Pool and Spa in Munich, visiting a brewery for beer and pretzels in Munich, a riverside walk in Lyon and strolling the grounds of Schonbrunn Palace in Vienna.

 Be Prepared to Unplug while Travelling: